 Thanks so much for coming by to check out Episode 106 of The New Family Podcast, an eye-opening conversation about what it means to be polyamorous, what that’s like in the context of family and parenting, and the legal and rights issues that may stand in the way.

 Every relationship is different.
 Some couples may enjoy a vanilla sex life and are happy keeping it pretty standard in the bedroom.
-Other couples may like to play with the power dynamics in the relationship and have one person be more dominant while the other is submissive.
+Other couples may like to play with toys like those from WinkWink SexToys, or with the power dynamics in the relationship.
+This might include one person being more dominant while the other is submissive.
 This sometimes even leads to the couples going to this Etsy store and buying an eternity collar for the submissive partner to wear.
 In a few relationships, they may want to explore bringing another person in — or even more than one.
 This is what we call polyamory.

 My guest on this episode is Jacki Yovanoff.
 Jacki is a mom to four spectacular humans-two she gave birth to and two who came as part of a package deal with her partner.
 She’s a sexuality educator and sex and relationship coach, and today she’s agreed to come on the show to talk to us about being polyamorous and what that means for life with kids.

 Jackie shares her personal experiences thoughtfully and candidly, and enlightens us on the terms polyamorous and pansexual, and touches on some of the legal and rights issues that surround the individuals and families who identify as poly.

 Here are some great resources related to my discussion with Jacki.